makrai/notes/jackendoff90-sem-struct.md

   * account for a substantial fraction of the verbs of spatial motion and location of English and
   * can be extended to a wide range of other semantic fields
-* many conceptual domains [must] be posited as additional elaborations of CS
+* many conceptual domains must be posited as additional elaborations of CS
 * two general questions constantly arise
   * new conceptual functions
     * as simple primitives
-      [or] by elaborating old primitives in terms of a feature system
+      or by elaborating old primitives in terms of a feature system
     * In the areas examined [in chapter 5,] addition of primitives
     * chapter 6: posit feature elaboration of existing spatial primitives
     * Chapter 7: a combination of the two solutions
-  * to what extent conceptual functions receive a consistent synta[x]
+  * to what extent conceptual functions receive a consistent syntax
-    * [whether] a thematic role always corresponds to the same syntactic role
+    * whether a thematic role always corresponds to the same syntactic role
     * there is something like an unmarked realization
       * for certain arguments of certain semantic functions, but
       * there are lexical exceptions to the pattern